Positive Reinforcement Reduces Stress

 Everyone has a gamut of thoughts running through their heads.
 Many believe these thoughts are truths rather than ideas or perceptions and act on them foolishly not realizing this is causing stress due to the perceived need or expectation from others or self to act on them.
 The feelings and judgments associated with disappointment, failure, expectation, and overwhelmance can have a devastating effect upon the nervous system resulting in immense stress.
 Thoughts are things, hence carry power and energy.

 Nevertheless, thoughts can be positive and therefore helpful to us.
 Contrarily, negative thinking can lead to greater stress.
-It is a way of thinking about yourself and your world that distort how situations truly are.
+It is a way of thinking about yourself and your world that distorts how situations truly are.

 Common Habits of Negative Thinking: